vinaygaba/Traveller/README.md

 My motivation behind creating Traveller was to create a [map for my website](http://www.vinaygaba.com/traveller/demo.html) that showcases the places that I have visited.
 I soon realized that there might be more people(developers) who would want to have a similar page on their site so I decided to put this up on Github.

-As of now, it is a simple html page but going forward, I will be working on converting this into a React component so that it can be easily added to any web app.
+As of now, it is a simple html page but going forward, I will be working on <b>converting this into a React component</b> so that it can be easily added to any web app.

 I will try to be as elaborate as possible in giving instructions about how one might use this and customize it to suit their needs.

+The blue markers represent the cities that I have lived in and the green markers represent the places I have travelled to.

 Usage